wondering-packet/learning-vault/Git/Exercises/002 - Merging branch.md

 To https://github.com/wondering-packet/iac-git.git
 * [new branch]      feature/login -> feature/login
 branch 'feature/login' set up to track 'origin/feature/login'.

+# going back to main so we can perform a merge
 git checkout main
 Switched to branch 'main'
 Your branch is up to date with 'origin/main'.
+# notice login file isn't here yet
 ls
 hello.txt  logout.txt

+# HEAD is currenlty at main since we are on main
+# 3c86970 is the commit from our login branch
 git log --oneline --graph --all
 * 3c86970 (origin/feature/login, feature/login) login: v1
 | *   f1e6f88 (HEAD -> main, origin/main, origin/feature/logout, feature/logout) Merge branch 'main' into feature/logout